Edward Tatum: Education

 Edward Lawrie Tatum attended college at the University of Chicago for two years, before transferring to the University of Wisconsin–Madison, where he received his BA in 1931 and PhD in 1934.
 His dissertation was Studies in the biochemistry of microorganisms (1934).

 Career

 Starting in 1937, Tatum worked at Stanford University, where he began his collaboration with Beadle.
 He then moved to Yale University in 1945 where he mentored Lederberg.
 He returned to Stanford in 1948 and then joined the faculty of Rockefeller Institute in 1957.
 He remained there until his death on November 5, 1975, in New York City.
 A heavy cigarette smoker, Tatum died of heart failure complicated by chronic emphysema.
+His last wife Elsie Bergland died in 1998.

 Research

 Tatum and Beadle carried out pioneering studies of biochemical mutations in Neurospora, published in 1941.
 Their work provided a prototype of the investigation of gene action and a new and effective experimental methodology for the analysis of mutations in biochemical pathways.

 Beadle and Tatum's key experiments involved exposing the bread mold Neurospora crassa to x-rays, causing mutations.
 In a series of experiments, they showed that these mutations caused changes in specific enzymes involved in metabolic pathways.
 This led them to propose a direct link between genes and enzymatic reactions, known as the "one gene, one enzyme" hypothesis.

 Tatum spent his career studying biosynthetic pathways and the genetics of bacteria.
 An active area of research in his laboratory was to understand the basis of Tryptophan biosynthesis in Escherichia coli.
 Tatum and his student Joshua Lederberg showed that E. coli could share genetic information through recombination.